 While it’s a great starting point, remember that the 1% Rule doesn’t account for operating expenses, property taxes, or local market conditions.
 Some high-appreciation areas might not meet this rule but could still be great long-term investments.
 Use it as a first-pass filter to analyze real estate investments, not as your final decision-maker.

-Calculate the Gross Rent Multiplier (GRM)
+Using the Gross Rent Multiplier (GRM) for a Quick Check

 Another helpful tool for your initial screening is the Gross Rent Multiplier (GRM).
 This metric helps you compare the value of similar properties in an area.
 To find the GRM, you simply divide the property’s price by its gross annual rental income.
 For instance, a $250,000 property that brings in $25,000 in gross annual rent has a GRM of 10 ($250,000 / $25,000).